-The officer who has overall responsibility for the operation of the Registry is the Chief Administrator and Chief Executive Officer of the Courts Administration Service.
+The person who has overall responsibility for the operation of the Registry is the Chief Administrator and Chief Executive Officer of the Courts Administration Service.

 Any party in any proceeding may file documents, have writs issued, or otherwise do business with the Registry in the office of the Registry which is most convenient to him or her.
 Thus, for example, an action may be commenced by filing a statement of claim in the Vancouver office, one defendant may file his defence in the Montréal office, and another defendant may file her defence in the Toronto office.
 Each of the parties may then continue to deal with the particular office that is most conveniently located.